 Bone inflammation in particular often requires surgical intervention.
 Inflammatory processes at the tip of the tooth root or around wisdom teeth can often only be eliminated surgically.

-Care must be taken when removing the substance to ensure that there are no remains in the body.
-For this purpose, the technique of piezo surgery can be used, which allows precise work and important anatomical structures, e.g. the mandibular nerve or maxillary sinuses, are protected as much as possible.
+It is very important to throughly remove all inflammed tissue, so that there is no remaining inflammation in that area.
+To ensure this, the technique of piezo surgery can be used, which allows precise surgeons to work precicely and mportant anatomical structures, e.g. the mandibular nerve or maxillary sinuses, are protected as much as possible.

-Often there are various forein materials in the bone and the mucous membrane, which have been inserted by previous treatments at the dentist.
+Often there are various forein materials present in the jaw bone and mucous membrane, which have been inserted inadvertently during previous dental treatments.

 These include e.g.: